 Call a Personal Injury Attorney to Pursue Compensation for Your Injuries

-If you or a loved one has sustained severe facial scarring caused by the actions or negligence of someone else, you can trust us to take action against the negligent party.
+If you or a loved one has sustained severe facial scarring caused by the actions or negligence of someone else, you can trust our personal injury attorneys us to take action against the negligent party.
 Our lawyers at Samples Ames PLLC can evaluate your case and help you recover compensation for current and future medical expenses, wage loss, future loss of earnings, disfigurement, loss of consortium, and the emotional, mental and physical pain you have endured.